Erin’s Recipe Rundown

 Use a combination of gluten-free flour and cornstarch to create your own gluten-free cake flour.
 The cornstarch helps to lighten the gluten-free flour.

-• Milk: I like to use regular milk for this frosting, but almond milk or soy milk could also work.
+• Milk: I like to use regular milk for this frosting, but dairy-free options will work too!
+The milk thins out the consistency enough so that the frosting is spreadable.

-• Butter: I prefer using salted butter for this frosting, since it creates more depth of flavor than unsalted butter.
+• Butter: I prefer salted butter since it creates more depth of flavor.
+For dairy-free, you can use vegan butter in its place.

 • Salt: I love adding a pinch of salt to my frosting recipes.
 It adds the perfect bit of complexity and really brings out the flavor.